vmware-tanzu/tanzu-dev-portal/content/guides/containers/an-introduction-to-vmware-marketplace.md

 ## How to find solutions on the Marketplace

-If you know what you’re looking for, use the key word-based search to navigate to a solution.
+If you know what you’re looking for, use the keyword-based search to navigate to a solution.

 Otherwise, utilize the side navigation filters on VMware Marketplace to sort through Publisher, Content Type (containers, machine images, and more), Platform Type, Pricing, and Validated/Certified solutions (Partner Ready, VMware Ready) to find solutions.

 ## Further reading

-You can start browsing and deploying solutions now by navigating to VMware Marketplace.
-To start deploying solutions, sign into VMware Marketplace by clicking **Create a Marketplace Account**.
-For additional information, refer to Resources or read our FAQ.
+You can start browsing and deploying solutions now by navigating to [VMware Marketplace](https://marketplace.cloud.vmware.com).
+To start deploying solutions, sign in to VMware Marketplace by clicking **Create a Marketplace Account**.
+For additional information, refer to [Resources](https://www.vmware.com/products/vmware-marketplace.html) or read our [FAQ](https://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/products/market-place/vmw-marketplace-faq.pdf).

-For the latest, up-to-date information on VMware Marketplace content, keep following Tanzu Developer Center or our YouTube and Twitter.
+For the latest, up-to-date information on VMware Marketplace content, keep following Tanzu Developer Center or our [YouTube](https://www.youtube.com/playlist?list=PLNOz1mVhDkG7NNz6UyUzCqTbLj91GUvoZ) and [Twitter](https://twitter.com/vmwmarketplace).

 Questions?
 Contact us at [VMwareMarketplace@vmware.com](mailto:VMwareMarketplace@vmware.com).